 - A data movement moves a single data group of attributes describing a single ‘object of interest’, where the latter is a ‘thing’ of interest to a functional user;

-As an approximation for measurement purposes (and in light of the applicability of the method, described above), data manipulation sub-processes are not separately measured.
+As an approximation for measurement purposes, data manipulation sub-processes are not separately measured.

 The size of a piece of software is then defined as the total number of data movements (Entries, Exits, Reads and Writes) summed over all functional processes of the piece of software.
 Each data movement is counted as one ‘COSMIC Function Point’ (CFP).
 The smallest size of a functional process is 2 CFP.
 There is no upper limit to the size of a functional process.
 Single functional processes have been measured in banking of over 60 CFP and in avionics of over 100 CFP.

 The process for measuring the COSMIC functional size of a piece of software